Dental crowns information for patients in Edmonton

 What are Dental Crowns?

 A crown is a type of dental restoration that entirely covers or ‘caps’ a damaged tooth or dental implant.
-They can be applied to front teeth and back teeth, are custom-made to fit comfortably in your mouth and are cemented in place as fixed prosthetic implements.
+They can be applied to front teeth and back teeth and are custom-made to fit comfortably in your mouth and are cemented in place as fixed prosthetic implements.

 Crowns are typically used to: